 The three main reasons people need help from Search and Rescue at this time of year are due to being lost or disorientated, becoming injured, or exceeding their abilities.

 So, before you go out for a hike, mountain bike, or trail run in Whistler, think about what you need to know, do, and take so that you’re properly prepared for your adventure.
+Here are our top backpacking and hiking safety tips.

 The Three Ts